 Comparative Literature was part of Kent's REF2014 submission to Modern Languages and Linguistics that was ranked 3rd in the UK, with 85% of its research graded world-leading or internationally excellent.
-Comparative Literature at Kent was ranked 1st in the UK for overall satisfaction in the National Student Survey 2017.
+In the National Student Survey 2017, over 95% of final-year Comparative Literature students who responded to the survey were satisfied with the overall quality of their course.
+Comparative Literature at Kent was ranked 1st for overall satisfaction.

 The comparative study of literature transcends national and cultural boundaries to offer students a truly global world view.
 The Department of Comparative Literature at Kent offers single-honours undergraduate programmes in both Comparative Literature and World Literature, and joint honours programmes in Comparative Literature.
 All our programmes offer exciting opportunities to study abroad and a wide module selection.